xnvme/xnvme/docs/api/python/index.rst

 * **xNVMe** installed on your system
 * ``pkg-config`` installed and able to locate **xNVMe** on your system

-See, the :ref:`sec-gs-building` on how to build and install xNVMe.
+See, the :ref:`sec-gs-build` on how to build and install xNVMe.
 With the above then you can go ahead and install the bindings using ``pip``::

   # install: for the current user